remix-run/react-router/docs/Glossary.md

 A *route config* is an array of [route](#route)s that specifies the order in which routes should be tried when the router attempts to match a URL.

+### RouteHook

+    type RouteHook = (nextLocation?: Location) => any;

+A *route hook* is a function that is used to prevent the user from leaving a route.
+On normal transitions, it receives the next [location](#location) as an argument and must either `return false` to cancel the transition or `return` a prompt message to show the user.
+When invoked during the `beforeunload` event in web browsers, it does not receive any arguments and must `return` a prompt message to cancel the transition.

 ### RoutePattern

     type RoutePattern = string;